 The annual and three-year subscriptions with NordVPN are significantly cheaper, too.

 In fact, for the same price of one month of IPVanish’s monthly subscription, you could get 3.63 months worth of service with NordVPN’s three-year subscription.
-The savings NordVPN offers aren’t exactly peanuts!
+The savings it offers aren’t exactly peanuts!
 Now let's test them IPVanish vs NordVPN and see which does better.

 IPVanish and NordVPN DNS and IPv6 tests: